jinoh0731/Financial-news-information-retrieval/README.md

 ## 2. MiniLM (all-MiniLM-L6-v2)
 The `all-MiniLM-L6-v2` is a model from the Sentence Transformers library, which is designed to produce state-of-the-art sentence embeddings.
 This model is a smaller, faster version of BERT and is optimized for generating embeddings that are particularly useful for tasks involving semantic similarity.
+The `all-mpnet-base-v2` model provides the best quality, while `all-MiniLM-L6-v2` is 5 times faster and still offers good quality.

 - **MiniLM Architecture**: MiniLM stands for Miniature Language Model.
 It focuses on reducing the model size while retaining a high level of performance.
 The model is designed by Microsoft and leverages knowledge distillation techniques where a smaller model is trained to reproduce the behavior of a much larger one.